orbitalquark/textadept/docs/api.md

 #### `view.hide_lines`(*view, start\_line, end\_line*)

 Hides the range of lines between line numbers *start_line* to *end_line*.
-This has no effect on fold levels or fold flags and the first line cannot be hidden.
+This has no effect on fold levels or fold flags.

 Parameters: